 The C-Qur Hernia mesh was cleared by the FDA around March 2016.
 Atrium utilized the FDA's 510(k) clearance program, which allows companies to bypass normal research and study requirements on the product if it is similar to existing ones already on the market.

-Despite the FDA's clearance of the C-Qur mesh, the product has resulted in numerous health complications in certain patients who had the mesh surgically implanted in their body.
+Despite the FDA's clearance of the C-Qur mesh, the product has resulted in numerous health complications in certain patients who had the mesh surgically implanted in their bodies.

 Unfortunately, the omega-3 fatty acid coating was defective and demonstrated a tendency to degrade very quickly and separate from the plastic mesh once implanted.
 Without the coating, the plastic mesh became non-compatible inside the body.
 This caused the host of health complications described above.
 In certain patients degradation of the coating triggered severe allergic reactions that were sometimes life-threatening.Atrium's Issues With the FDA